JamieBort/Learning-Directory/JavaScript/Libraries/React/RoadToReact/README.md

 ### Directories

-* hacker-stories01/ - First pass at this course.
-Worked up through the 'Inline Handler' section.
+* hacker-stories01/ - First pass at this course. **Worked up through the 'Inline Handler' section.**

 * hacker-stories02/ - Going back over it to learn it better.
+Currently worked up through the **Impossible State** section.

 ### Files